Is it possible to avoid a redesign of a site and to cover all migration problems?

 The existing site you will leave it alive, because it is a provider of traffic … when the statistics of it will really collapsed in the coming years, you can then redirect the domain to the new store that you have created from scratch.
 Makes sense?

-Do not copy your old ecommerce website in the new one.
-The purpose why you avoid redesign when migrating prestashop-thirtybees is to offer a new life to your business.
+Do not copy your old ecommerce website in the new one … the purpose of the redesign is to offer a new life to your business.
 The goal is to take everything from scratch, it will redo all your product sheets, with strict rules to something that is better.

 What I will do, for example, is to add a banner on the top of the site that indicates that a new platform is open / available (via the new domain name).